 Shares covered by an Award shall be counted as used as of the Grant Date.
 The number of shares of Stock that remain available for future grants under the Plan shall be reduced by the sum of the aggregate number of shares of Stock which become subject to outstanding Awards of Options, outstanding free-standing SARs, Restricted Stock, Unrestricted Stock, Stock Units, Dividend Equivalent Rights, Performance Shares, and Performance Units, other than Substitute Awards.
 Awards settled or to be settled in cash shall not reduce the number of shares of Stock available under the Plan.
 With respect to SARs (but exclusive of SARs to be settled in cash), the number of shares subject to an award of SARs will be counted against the aggregate number of shares available for issuance under the Plan regardless of the number of shares actually issued to settle the SAR upon exercise.
 Any shares covered by an Award, whether granted under the Plan or a Prior Plan, that at any time after April 30, 2022 are not purchased or are forfeited or expire, or if an Award granted under the Plan or a Prior Plan otherwise terminates without delivery of any Stock subject thereto or is settled in cash in lieu of shares, then the number of shares of Stock counted against the aggregate number of shares available under the Plan or the Prior Plan with respect to such Award shall, to the extent of any such forfeiture, termination or expiration, again be available for making Awards under this Plan on a one-for-one basis regardless of the applicable share reserve deduction ratio in the Prior Plan.
-The number of shares of Stock available for issuance under the Plan shall not be increased by (i) any shares of Stock tendered or withheld or Award surrendered in connection with the purchase of shares of Stock deducted or delivered from an Award payment in connection with the Company's tax withholding obligations as described in Section 13. (iii) any shares of Stock repurchased by the Company using proceeds from the purchase of shares of Stock upon exercise of
+The number of shares of Stock available for issuance under the Plan shall not be increased by (i) any shares of Stock tendered or withheld or Award surrendered in connection with the purchase of shares of Stock upon exercise of an Option or the purchase of Restricted Stock or shares of Stock subject to vested Stock Units as described in Section 13, (ii) any shares of Stock deducted or delivered from an Award payment in connection with the Company's tax withholding obligations as described in Section 18.3 or (iii) any shares of Stock repurchased by the Company using proceeds from the purchase of shares of Stock upon exercise of an Option as described in Section 13.